Rasdaman: Status and license model

 Today, rasdaman is a fully-fledged implementation offering select / insert / update / delete array query functionality.
 It is being used in both research and commercial installations.

 In a collaboration of the original code owner, rasdaman GmbH and Jacobs University, a code split was performed in 2008 - 2009 resulting in rasdaman community, an open-source branch, and rasdaman enterprise, the commercial branch.
 Since then, rasdaman community is being maintained by Jacobs University whereas rasdaman enterprise remains proprietary to rasdaman GmbH.

 The difference between both variants mainly consists of performance boosters (such as specific optimization techniques) intended to support particularly large databases, user numbers, and complex queries; Details are available on the rasdaman community website.

 The rasdaman community license releases the server in GPL and all client parts in LGPL, thereby allowing the use of the system in any kind of license environment.

-Impact and use
+Impact

 Being the first Array DBMS shipped (first prototype available in 1996), rasdaman has shaped this recent database research domain.
 Concepts of the data and query model (declarativeness, sometimes choice of operators) find themselves in more recent approaches.
+A deep comparison of Array DBMSs and related technology has been performed by the Research Data Alliance in 2018.

+Standards

-In 2008, the Open Geospatial Consortium released the Web Coverage Processing Service standard which defines a raster query language based on the concept of a coverage.
+In 2008, the Open Geospatial Consortium released the Web Coverage Processing Service standard which defines a raster (often called "datacube") query language based on the concept of a coverage.
 Operator semantics is influenced by the rasdaman array algebra.